 Biddle yard office and office building, 1981.
+The mailing address for Rock Island's Biddle offices was 3100 Confederate Boulevard.

 The panic of 1907 and depressed business conditions delayed any significant development at Biddle until ca. 1910-1911, when the roundhouse and most other buildings were constructed.
 Biddle first appears in employee timetables in late 1908, milepost 136.4, with facilities W (water) and Y (the wye at Hot Springs Junction).
 By mid-1910, all west end freight trains were originating at Biddle, while east end freight trains continued to originate at Argenta.
 Biddle continued to eclipse Argenta as operations were gradually moved, and by 1918 freight train and shop operations had been consolidated at Biddle.
 For some period in the 1910-1915 period, Rock Island operated both contract taxi service and the "hoodlum", presumably an employee shop train, to accommodate the many employees who owned homes in Argenta but whose jobs had been transferred to Biddle.